 The subdivider shall be responsible for the installation of street lighting including poles, luminaries, and wiring in the locations indicated on the approved street lighting plan.
 Installation of the street lighting shall be done in conjunction with and under the direction of the local power utility company.

 Secondary Water: A secondary irrigation system shall be constructed in all subdivisions where the City’s owned secondary system is located within six hundred feet (600') of the subdivision.
-In subdivisions where a secondary system is required, the system shall be constructed only in those areas of the development where a static water pressure of forty (40) psi is possible.
+In subdivisions where a secondary system is required, the system shall be constructed only in those areas of the development where a static water pressure of forty pounds per square inch (40 psi) is possible.

-Utilities: All utilities including power and telephone shall be underground and shall be so placed prior to road improvements such as asphalt surfacing, curb and gutter, and sidewalk.
+Utilities: All utilities including power and telephone shall be underground and placed prior to road improvements such as asphalt surfacing, curb and gutter, and sidewalk.

 Extension of Improvements: